David Peralta Preview, Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including David Peralta (.097 on-base percentage in past 10 games, 194 points below season-long percentage), take on starter Noah Davis and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+On Thursday, David Peralta (.182 on-base percentage in past 10 games, 113 points below season-long percentage) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

-In his previous appearance, he went 1-for-6 with two RBI against the Rockies.
+In his previous game, he racked up two extra-base hits (2-for-4 with two doubles and an RBI) against the Rockies.

 Sportsbook Promo Codes